-Davidson, L. and Kelly, D. 2015.
+Davidson, Lacey J. and Daniel Kelly.
+2015.
 Intuition, Judgment, and the Space Between: A Reply to Sherman.
 Social Epistemology Review and Reply Collective, 4(11): 15 – 20.

 This short response paper was written as a part of the Social Epistemology Review and Reply Collective in response to Benjamin Sherman’s There’s No (Testimonial) Justice: Why Pursuit of a Virtue is Not the Solution to Epistemic Injustice.

 Davidson, Lacey J. and Mark Satta.
 Forthcoming, 2020.
 “Social Distrust.”
 Invited contribution to Social Trust, Kevin Vallier (Ed.), Routledge.